xmos/xcore_iot/modules/aif/xcore_interpreters/host_library/README.md

 # XCORE Interpreter Python Bindings

-This project contains Python bindigs for the XCOREInterpreter class.
+This project contains Python bindings for the XCOREInterpreter class.

 ## Building